 The quilts shown below are traditional quilts which were customized with many items of significance to the family members:

 Helping her Girls with the Loss of their Young Father

 Cheryl lost her husband suddenly when he was only 40 years old.
 Her daughters Lizzie and Chloe were very close to their father and Cheryl wanted to do something positive to help her girls.
-She sent me a huge box of shirts of all kinds, but I discovered he had an equal number of light and dark shirts, which cried out “log cabin quilts”.
+She sent me a huge box of shirts of all kinds, but I discovered an equal number of light and dark shirts which cried out “log cabin quilts”.
+Except for agreeing to the log cabin quilt, Cheryl left the design of these quilts up to me.
 Below is the first quilt I made for the youngest daughter Lizzie:

 Lizzie had chosen her dad’s red bandana from her quilt, which I used as the centerpiece for each block.

 Chloe had chosen a blue bandana, which I used in her quilt.
 Chloe is a gifted figure skater, so I made a figure eight in the center of her quilt:

 Trousers were used for the borders of all three quilts.